afrobayofranco/StaticAPI/README.md

 ***success*** will turn debug message to green color.
 ***error*** will turn debug message to red color.
-You can live the argument empty and debug message will be yellow color.
+You can leave the argument empty and debug message will be yellow color.

 ---